 Inappropriate Massing

-The proposal’s height, bulk, and size negatively impact the openness of the area.
-The development would be inappropriate for the surrounding context: both its public green spaces and low-rise residential suburbs.
+The proposal’s height, bulk, and massing have a negative impact om visual amenity.
+The development is also inappropriate for the surrounding context: Metropolitan Open Land and neighbourhoods of low-rise residential character.

 The London Plan (Table 3.2) states “The built form, massing and height of the development should be appropriate for the surrounding context, and it should be shown that alternative arrangements to accommodate the same number of units or bedspaces with a different relationship to the surrounding context have been explored”